MichaelBelousov/Resume/README.md

 feel free to use anywhich way you want

-the latex code is pretty untrained though
+the latex code is pretty ugly though